ResearchComputing/Documentation/FAQs.md

 ## How much memory did my job use?

 You can check how much memory your job used by using the `sacct` command.
-Simply replace `YYYY-MM-DD` with the date you ran the job.
+Simply replace `YYYY-MM-DD` with the date you ran the job to pull up the information:

 ```
 sacct --starttime=YYYY-MM-DD --jobs=your_job-id --format=User,JobName,JobId,MaxRSS